 While there are a number of safe over-the-counter products for tooth whitening, it is important to keep in mind that many tooth-whitening services are unregulated and un-researched.
 They may use methods and materials that could potentially cause irreversible damage.
 Companies that provide tooth whitening at mall kiosks or in spas often use chlorine dioxide as the active ingredient instead of hydrogen peroxide in order to avoid local and state legislation.
 These products are actually more harmful to teeth and gums, have little or no safety studies.
 In fact, they have been shown to strip the enamel off of teeth, reduce shine and cause sensitivity.

 The best way to minimize potential risks and maximize benefits of tooth whitening is to use products under the supervision of your dentist.
 Professional at-home whitening systems contain hydrogen peroxide from 10% to 15%, which can produce impressive results.
 These trays are custom-fitted to your mouth with a mold to ensure that the gel is evenly applied to all teeth.
-Friendly Dentistry offers an at-home teeth-whitening program, and our new patients get a free at-home whitening kit with their first complete check-up with x-rays and cleaning!
+Friendly Dentistry offers a professional at-home teeth-whitening program.

 In-office tooth bleaching has been a part of dental practice for many years.
 There are a number of teeth-whitening options available to address a variety of patient concerns including sensitivity to whitening agents, budget and time commitment.
 In many cases, you can have significantly whiter teeth after a series of 10 to 15 minute treatments.
 Using hydrogen peroxide concentrations up to 35%, these treatments can make your teeth many shades whiter.
 Like many dentists, Friendly Dentistry offers a number of different in-office tooth bleaching options.